2017 Topics - subject to change

 - Understand the difference between project and construction costs

-Solving Sleep Deprivation for First Responders by Craig Carter, BKV Group; Catherine R. Counts, Tulane University School of Public Health and Tropical Medicine; and, Michael Christian, Kenan-Flagler Business School at the University of North Carolina at Chapel Hillmore...
+Solving Sleep Deprivation for First Responders by Craig Carter, BKV Group; Dr. Catherine R. Counts, Health Services Researcher with Seattle Medic One in the Division of Emergency Medicine at the University of Washington School of Medicine; and, Dr. Michael Christian, Kenan-Flagler Business School at the University of North Carolina at Chapel Hillmore...

 At a busy fire station, responders can expect to be kept awake most of the night.
 As such, they will catch naps in the day room whenever they can.
 But even at a station with a moderate call volume, the 24-hour shift means that sleep deprivation becomes an issue for most fire fighters over their career.
 Bringing together scientists from different fields, this panel discussion will review the scientific literature on sleep deprivation as it applies to first responders, including the serious impacts on physical health, mental well-being, judgment, and decision making.
 The panel will also discuss ways the fire service can improve its response to this issue through architecture and policy.
 This presentation will show you: